dafacto/startwithbitcoin/_resources/02_buying_selling.md

 intro: Suggested options for where to buy, sell and hold your bitcoin.
 ---

-Remember that a fundamental choice is whether to trust the security of your bitcoin to yourself, or to an organization that can be thought of as a "Bitcoin bank"—or a combination of the two.

-Even though they are not technically "banks", we'll use that term to differentiate between the do-it-yourself options.
+Remember that a fundamental choice is whether to trust the security of your bitcoin to yourself, or to an organization that can be thought of as a "Bitcoin bank".
+Even though these businesses are technically not "banks", we'll use that term to differentiate between them and the do-it-yourself options.

-### Bitcoin Banks
+### Bitcoin banks

 Most businesses that let you buy and sell bitcoin, also provide wallet services, allowing you to store, send and receive bitcoin.